Bogotá Metro: 2010s

 In 2016, Enrique Peñalosa was elected mayor.
 On April 4, he announced the design of the stations of the new project.
 His proposal was an elevated metro, less expensive than the previous metro.
 On April 25, the city council approved the creation of the Metro de Bogotá company, 70% of the Board Directors will be appointed by the national government and 30% by the local government, it also will have independence from the local government.

 On September 17, 2016, mayor Peñalosa and president Juan Manuel Santos presented the definitive outline of the project: from Portal Américas until Calle 127.
 It was announced that the metro would be constructed in three phases: first, from Portal Américas through Villavicencio Av., Primero de Mayo Av., NQS Av., Calle 1 until Caracas Av.; the second phase would go through Caracas Av. from Calle 1 up to Calle 72; and the third phase would go from Calle 72 up to Calle 127.

 In January 2017, president Santos signed the CONPES document that would set the financing of the project.
 In November, the co-financing agreement was approved by the Superior Council of Fiscal Politics (CONFIS).

 In October 2018, the requisites to participate in the public tender for the metro were published.
 In November, 102 interested companies assisted to the audience for the requisites in order to participate in the tender.

 In February 2019, seven consortia sent their proposals for the public tender.
 In June 28, Mayor Peñalosa and president Iván Duque opened the public tender.
 On the last days of the next month, the public tender for the audit was released.
 In August 2019, five consortia were pre-selected after publishing their requisites.
-On October 3, the tender closed and only two firms turned in their proposals: Metro de Bogotá, mostly composed of Mexican capital, and «APCA Transmimetro» composed of Chinese capital.
+On October 3, the tender closed and only two firms turned in their proposals: Metro de Bogotá, mostly composed of Mexican capital, and APCA Transmimetro, composed of Chinese capital.
 Finally, on October 16, 2019, «APCA Transmimetro» was selected.
-This consortium was conformed by China Harbour Engineering Company with an 85% share and Xi‘An Metro Company with a 15% share.
-On November 27, 2019, the Metro de Bogotá company and «Metro Línea 1 S.A.S» (APCA) signed the USD $5.16 billion contract to design, build, operate and maintain Line 1 of the Bogotá Metro.
+This consortium was made up of China Harbour Engineering Company with an 85% share and Xi‘An Metro Company with a 15% share.
+On November 27, 2019, the Metro de Bogotá company and Metro Línea 1 S.A.S.
+(APCA) signed the USD $4.3 billion contract to design, build, operate and maintain Line 1 of the Bogotá Metro.